atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 engagement that night to the play, ft
 • _
-and to the Pantheon, to Mufeiim with one party, and to brejlaw*s exhibition with another, determined to look in upon Mrs. Selby, and to stay a little, if any advantage was likely to be made by betting, cc. — “A: least” ” her Ladyship, “the unpolished wretches “will furnish us with Something to “laugh at, while we are driving from one place to another.”
+and to the Pantheon, to Mufeiim with one party, and to brejlaw*s exhibition with another, determined to look in upon Mrs. Selby, and to stay a little, if any advantage was likely to be made by betting, cc. — “A: least" " her Ladyship, “the unpolished wretches “will furnish us with Something to “laugh at, while we are driving from one place to another."
 In consequence of this determination, i
 Lady Lumley returned a verbal message
 — “She will endeavour to call on
 *
-Mrs. Selby sometime in the even ing, though she has a great number “of engagements.”
+Mrs. Selby sometime in the even ing, though she has a great number “of engagements."
 . <0
 This civil message gave new spirits to the whole selby family, and they talked of 2, nothing O